gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-"And it called this a 'regulator'?" the shaper asked, turning the black box over and over in his wrinkled hands.
+"And it called this a 'regulator'?" the shaper asked, turning the black box over and over in his wrinkled paws.

 "Yup," Gumption confirmed.
 "What's it do?"